AI & Data Series · 🔥 High Demand · Standalone or Add-On

 5. Memory in agents: short-term (conversation buffer), long-term (vector memory), and entity memory

-7. Code execution agents: agents that write Python, run it in a sandbox, and iterate based on output
+7. Code execution agents: agents that write Python, run it in a sandbox, and iterate on output

 8. Browser agents: agents that navigate web pages and extract information (Playwright + LLM)